RobotLocomotion/drake/tools/skylark/README.md

 When None or 1, adds `OMP_NUM_THREADS="1"` to `env` to disable OpenMP.

-When N>1, adds `OMP_NUM_THREADS="N"` to `env` to establish OpenMP's desired level of parallelism, and also adds "cpu:N" to `tags` to reserve sufficient CPUs for the test.
+When N>1, adds `OMP_NUM_THREADS="N"` to `env` to allow for the desired level of parallelism, and also adds "cpu:N" to `tags` to reserve sufficient CPUs for the test.
+Those changes are a *necessary* but not *sufficient* condition to enable actual CPU parallelism while running the test.
+In addition, the overall build must also have OpenMP enabled, via --config=omp or --config=everything.

 Note that setting N>1 will also be applied to any sub-processes that are launched by your test program.
 Ask for help on Slack if you need this flag to work correctly in the presence of sub-processes.

 (Aside: Besides OMP_NUM_THREADS, the function also sets several other environment variables using alternative spellings of the same concept;